farookahmedalishaik/chat-intent-pipeline/README.md

 # ☁️ Deployment
 The application is deployed on Streamlit Cloud, directly from this GitHub repository. **Continuous deployment** is enabled, meaning any push to the `main` branch will trigger an automatic redeployment.

-For reliable access to Hugging Face models during deployment, a **read-only Hugging Face API token** is securely configured as a Streamlit Secret named `HF_TOKEN`.
-This token is not exposed in the codebase.
+For the deployed app to function, the following are configures as Streamlit Secrets:

+* HF_TOKEN: A read only Hugging Face API token

+* MYSQL_USER, MYSQL_PASSWORD, MYSQL_HOST, MYSQL_DB: Credntials for the MYSQL database.